FlaxEngine/FlaxDocs/manual/get-started/mac.md

 ## Download

-Use the latest [Continuous Deployment](https://github.com/FlaxEngine/FlaxEngine/actions/workflows/cd.yml) build from Github Actions by downloading and extracting `Mac-Editor` package (**Artifacts** section).

-> [!TIP]
-> We're planning to add officially signed `.dmg` packages distribution with Editor soon.

-The Editor executable is in folder `Binaries/Editor/Mac/Development/FlaxEditor` (you can use also Debug or Release configuration if you want).

-Also, you can compile it manually from the official [source code repository](https://github.com/FlaxEngine/FlaxEngine) (follow instructions from readme file).
+To get Flax for Mac: visit the [download page](https://flaxengine.com/download).

+After downloading the `FlaxEditor.dmg` file, open a disk image and run the Flax Editor application.
+Also, you can install it on your drive by dragging it into the Application.

 ## Requirements